 This is where Otter Tail Kennels really shines.
 Included in your training costs is what we call a transition.
-During the transition, we spend several hours teaching you and your family what your retriever has learned while here with us and how to maintain that training.
-We let you get hands on and work with your dog and we help you work through the questions and issues you may be having.
+During the transition, we spend several hours teaching you and your family what your retriever has learned and how to maintain that training.
+We let you get hands on and work with your dog, and we help you work through the questions and issues you may be having.
 Then, when you take the dog home, you have complete access to us for any questions or concerns that arise.
 No problem is too small.

-Final thoughts on how much retriever training cost and other considerations
+Final thoughts on how much hunting dog training cost

 If you really want your retriever to grow and progress in his/her hunting this year but doing the training yourself sounds overwhelming or maybe your schedule is just too busy to get it done, I am here to help!
 You can email me (email@example.com) or just give me a call (651-303-6459).
 I would be happy to discuss your goals for your retriever and tell you about the programs I offer.